-In the workspace, instead of hitting the small next frame button, you should use the page up or page down buttons to move between frames.
+Instead of hitting the small next frame button in the workspace, you should use the page up or down buttons to move between frames.

 The 0 key on the number pad is the most common way of previewing your compositions, but you can preview twice as fast using Shift + 0 from the number pad.
 Taking advantage of this trick alone can save you hours of work on each motion graphic project.

-When you double-tap the U key, you will be taken to a separate layer that has had every property changed.
+When you double-tap the U key, you will be taken to a separate layer with every property changed.

 Animations that are timed to music can be accomplished using markers.
 Use the * key on your numeric keypad to add a marker.
 You can set a marker with text by holding shift plus *.

-The precomposition process is similar to arranging layers into folders.
-Command + Shift + C are quick shortcut keys to precomposition for a layer or set of layers.
+The composition process is similar to arranging layers into folders.
+Command + Shift + C are quick shortcuts to precomposition for a layer or set of layers.
 Boom!
 Here is your new precomp.